Hiking the West Lāhainā Pali Trail (Windmill Hike) on Maui, Hawaiʻi

 Elevation Gain: 1,500 ft. / 457 m

-The West Lāhainā Pali Trail is a Maui favorite, as it’s best known for being a great place to see whales during the winter months and beautiful sunsets at any time of the year!
+That said, the West Lāhainā Pali Trail on the ocean side of Kealaloloa Ridge is the more popular half of this historic route, as it’s renowned by both locals and visitors alike for being a great place to see Humpback Whales during the winter months and beautiful sunsets throughout the year!

 Out of caution, consider the West Lāhainā Pali Trailhead to be a high-crime area for petty theft, meaning you should never leave visible bags or anything valuable in your car.